brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-16-onsite-engineering-your-electronic-items.md

----
-layout: post
-title: OnSite - Engineering Your Electronic Items
+# OnSite - Engineering Your Electronic Items
----

 Like its name, <a href="http://www.onsite.co.in/">OnSite</a>, founded by <a href="http://twitter.com/kunalmahipal">Kunal Mahipal</a> and <a href="http://www.linkedin.com/pub/amar-desai/23/869/330">Amar Desai</a> in 2010, serves as a pick up and drop facility for portable electronic devices that need repair, in Mumbai, Delhi and Bangalore (INDIA).
 An innovative initiative into the After-Sales service sector; however, the level of success remains to be verified.